klaos093/klaos093/README.md

-- 👋 Hi, I’m @GreekHammer093!
-- 👀 I’m interested in Cyber security!
-- 🌱 I’m currently learning coding with Python!
-- 💞️ I’m looking to collaborate on anything that can give me experience!

 # 👋 Hi, I’m @GreekHammer093!

 Welcome to my GitHub profile!
 I'm a car mechanic with a passion for technology and a strong drive to transition into the field of cybersecurity.
 I’m actively building my skills and knowledge, backed by several industry-recognized certifications.